StonyBrookDB/DELINEATE/README.md

 ```

 **Seting up**

-Edit the [config file](https://github.com/harsimrat-eyeem/holy-edge/blob/master/hed/configs/hed.yaml) located at `HNN/configs/hed.yaml`.
+* Edit the [config file](https://github.com/mousumi12/DELINEATE/tree/master/HNN/holy-edge/hed/configs/hed.yaml) located at `HNN/holy-edge/hed/configs/hed.yaml`.
 Set the paths below.
 Make sure the directories exist and you have read/write permissions on them.
-The HNN model is trained on [augmented training](http://vcl.ucsd.edu/hed/HED-BSDS.tar) set created by the authors.
+The HNN model is trained on (http://vcl.ucsd.edu/hed/HED-BSDS.tar) set created by the authors.

 ```
 # location where training data : http://vcl.ucsd.edu/hed/HED-BSDS.tar would be downloaded and decompressed
 download_path: '<path>'